 Besides the startup scene itself, the low cost of living is one of the main draws.
 London is expensive and Berlin, on the other hand, is still surprisingly cheap.

-4. The social side of Berlin is second-to-none
+4. The social/cultural side of Berlin is second-to-none

 This also means that, unlike London, you can be spontaneous.
 If you fancy going to your friends for dinner after work in a different neighbourhood, you don’t have to have planned it 3 weeks in advance in order to work out the logistics – you just go.